IRAQ

 Indicator Signature of the WTO Telecom Reference Paper

-Türkiye has only partially appended the World Trade Organization (WTO) Telecom Reference Paper to its schedule of commitments.
+Iraq has not appended the World Trade Organization (WTO) Telecom Reference Paper to its schedule of commitments.
+In fact, the country is not a member of the WTO.

 Coverage Telecommunications sector